 Designed by Lena Bergström

-Care instructions: Vacuum clean Björk regularly to remove particles imbedded in the wool.
-Spots can be removed using a clean cloth or sponge with lukewarm water.
+Other information: Vacumm clean regularly to remove particles in the wool.
+Spots can be removed using a clean cloth with lukewarm water.
 Do not allow the wool to become soaked.
-Remove excess water with a sponge.
-When cleaning Björk, we recommend using a qualified rug specialist.
-Flat wash with water and flat dry.
+We recommend using a qualified rug specialist for cleaning.
+Flat wash/flat dry.